 |

-The following table first defines some relative software development
+The time and quality chart first defines some relative software development

 scope of work complexities and attributes timeframes to them.